Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 QA (Quality Assurance)

-Practices and activities aimed at ensuring software meets quality standards, including testing, reviews, and process improvements.
+Practices aimed at ensuring software meets quality standards, including testing, reviews, and process improvement.

 CI/CD (Continuous Integration / Continuous Delivery)

-A set of practices and tools that automatically build, test, and deploy code changes, making releases more frequent and reliable.
+Practices and tools that automatically build, test, and deploy code changes, enabling frequent and reliable releases.

 Release